akhilnathe/Getting-and-Cleaning-Data/CodeBook.md

         subject is created by merging subject_train and subject_test using rbind() function

-        mergedData is created by merging Subject, Y and X using cbind() function
+        mergedData is created by merging Subject, y and x using cbind() function

 4.Extracts only the measurements on the mean and standard deviation for each measurement